TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

 :aspect:`Description`
    Shows link to the history for the record in TCEFORMs.

-   Note it is possible to set this for single tables using `options.showHistory.[tableName]`.
+   Note it is possible to set this for single tables using :typoscript:`options.showHistory.[tableName]`.
-   Any value set for a single table will override the default value set for "showHistory".
+   Any value set for a single table will override the default value set for :typoscript:`showHistory`.